 Anytime you move, you’ll face changes.
 But when you move abroad, even temporarily, the culture will be different too.
 But don’t base your expectations about the USA on tv shows and movies, since they tend to exaggerate characters or lifestyles, and aren’t exactly known to be accurate.
-So everything you think you know about life in the USA, take lightly.
-Here’s our guide – and it should be used to guide you, not as the final word – to cultural and societal norms you should know as an international student in the USA.
+So everything you think you know about life in the USA, take lightly, because the North American continent is a melting pot of different people.
+Here’s our guide – and it should be used to guide you, not as the final word – to cultural and societal norms you should know as an international student in the USA along with some examples of American culture.

 Don’t believe all the American stereotypes you may have heard – only some of them are true!
 American culture tends to be more informal than other countries.
 It’s common for Americans to wear casual clothing to school and isn’t uncommon to call supervisors by their first name.
 But good manners